-Interior Wall Paint for Every Room
+Choosing Interior Wall Paint for Every Room

 Luxe, glam, modern or Scandi, we have the interior wall paint for you

 Winter is coming (isn’t it always?), we are all retreating inside, and it is time to tackle those projects you have been putting off all summer.
 But before you get stuck in, take a moment to consider – are you sure Dulux Drifting Snow in eggshell finish is what you want for every wall?
 Come to think of it, what precisely is “eggshell”?
 The world of interior wall paint has a vast array of colours and finishes to choose from, and it is not always clear how best to use them.
-So we have put together a guide to the colours and finishes of interior wall paint and what you can do with them, as well as listing the top 5 interior wall paints available in the UK!
+So we have put together a guide to the colours and finishes of paint for walls and what you can do with them, as well as listing the top 5 interior wall paints available in the UK!

 The top 5 interior wall paints and finishes